Australia to buy eight Boeing Poseidon spy planes for $3.6 billion

 Seeking to assert its authority in the Indian Ocean and Arabian Sea, where it is concerned about inroads being made by China via close ties with Pakistan and Sri Lanka, India also plans to acquire another eight fixed wing aircraft for maritime surveillance missions.

-Japan is looking to upgrade its maritime patrol fleet of Lockheed Martin (LMT.N) P-3Cs via its P-1 programme, which is being spearheaded by Kawasaki Heavy Industries (7012.T).
+Japan is looking to upgrade its maritime patrol fleet of Lockheed Martin (LMT.N) P-3Cs via its P-1 program, which is being spearheaded by Kawasaki Heavy Industries (7012.T).

 South Korea, which also operates P-3Cs, is increasingly concerned about North Korea's submarine fleet and tensions in the Sea of Japan.
 While embarking on an upgrade to the P-3Cs, it is also planning a tender to buy a new fleet of maritime patrol aircraft to replace them.
 Options include the P-8, the Airbus (AIR.PA) Casa C-295 maritime patrol aircraft, and the Lockheed Martin SC130-J Sea Hercules.